 I am a Ph.D. candidate in economics at the University of Connecticut.
 I have research interests in health economics, labor economics, and public policy.
 I am deeply committed to producing research that can effectively inform public policy decisions about key health issues, using the most cutting-edge econometrics techniques.
-I will be available for interviews for the 2025-2026 job market.

 Ph.D. in Economics, May 2026 (Expected)